 McCaffrey was chosen as the Paul Hornung Award winner from among four finalists by a 16-member national Selection Committee comprised of sports journalists and retired NFL players; online fan voting accounted for a 17th vote.
-All votes were independently tabulated by regional accounting firm Dean Dorton, one of the largest accounting and advisory firms in Kentucky, with offices in Louisville and Lexington.

 “I am beyond blessed and humbled to be named the Paul Hornung Award winner,” said Christian McCaffrey.
 “To be mentioned in the same breath with the Award’s previous winners and Mr. Hornung, one of the most versatile players ever to play the sport, is incredible.
 This honor is a testament to all the efforts and support of my teammates, coaches, staff and the entire Stanford football program.”

 One of college football’s most dynamic players on offense and special teams, McCaffrey recorded a season for the ages in 2015 by generating an NCAA record 3,864 all-purpose yards and a truckload of honors: AP Player of the Year; consensus All-American and Academic All-American; MVP of the Rose Bowl and the Pac-12 Championship games; Pac-12 Player of the Year; second in voting for the Heisman Trophy; and finalist for the Davey O’Brien, Maxwell and Walter Camp Awards.